sillycross/PochiVM/sphinx/tutorial_1.rst

 .. highlight:: c++

-It is recommended that you build the repository after adding in new runtime library classes and before you write generated code that uses them, since that would allow your IDE to give you auto-completion hints when you write your generated code (if your IDE is good enough, of course).
+It is recommended that you rebuild the repository after adding in new runtime library classes but before you write generated code that uses them, since that would allow your IDE to give you auto-completion hints when you write your generated code (if your IDE is good enough, of course).
 Now move back to ``learn_pochivm.cpp`` in the project root, and add a new test::